marcocod/epub-repair-tool/README.md

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/7zip.png?raw=true)

 Note that since the filename contains the entire relative path, archive manager programs can show the corrupted entry in the wrong subdirectory.
-This tool analyzes a folder with ePub files and allows to fix the corrupeted entries.
+This tool analyzes a folder with ePub files and allows to fix the corrupted entries.

 ![alt text](https://github.com/marcocod/epub-repair-tool/blob/master/img/jar.png?raw=true)

+Only ePub with problems are shown in the list.
+For each file you can check the invalid entries detected by the tool.
+Clicking on button "Repair files" you fix the problem for all listed files.
+Note that this tool doens't create any backup file.

 # How to build
 The repository contains:
 - the java source code in the src folder
-- the NetBeans project files in the nbproject folder The code can be built with NetBeans version 8.2 or above opening the repository folder as project folder.
+- the NetBeans project files in the nbproject folder

+The code can be built with NetBeans version 8.2 or above opening the repository folder as project folder.

 # How to launch